reft-ai/reft.cpp/README.md

 # Download and Run LLM/LM

-> To run a LLM/LM on your on-premises or cloud GPUs, all you need is a Reft .exe and weights without PyTorch/Python or related.
+To run a LLM/LM on your on-premises or cloud GPUs, all you need is a Reft .exe or reft docker and weights file without PyTorch/Python or related environment.

 <br/>